kaishin/redalemeden-2023/src/content/blog/2022/static-blog-svelte/index.md

 ![About page preview 2](./page-preview-highlight.jpg)

 I don’t know about you, but I appreciate having the ability to break the mold, so to speak, when I need to.

-So far I only managed to get one page to render, but what if I want to render an entire folder of markdown posts using a template?
-That’s what we will look at in the next part of this series!
-Until then, you can find the changes above in this [commit](https://github.com/kaishin/svelte-starter/commit/38ceedf4d5c6c0740a3d4479a1f9662bad7fe867).
+You can find the changes above in this [commit](https://github.com/kaishin/svelte-starter/commit/38ceedf4d5c6c0740a3d4479a1f9662bad7fe867).

 Stay curious, stay safe!